 A: We have a few days off for holidays, but aside from that players are expected to attend practice(s), a play-day or a tournament every week.
 Practices are 2 hours long.
 For some teams, we will host a scrimmage day or two in January and/or February that will be about 3-4 hours long.
-The NERVA tournaments go from about 9a-5p.
-Girls teams also have free open scrimmage on most Monday nights during the winter season (optional)
+The tournaments are usually 1/2 day long (typically start at either 9a or 1p).
+Regional girls teams also have free open scrimmage on most Monday nights during the winter season (optional)

 Q: What's the travel commitment?

-A: All NERVA tournaments are in New England, usually (but not always) less than a 90 minute drive from the Windsor area.
+A: Regional teams will play all tournaments at either our Windsor or Newington facility.
 High Performance Girls teams will also participate in additional tournaments outside of the region (see specific HP team schedules for details).